-5In Callaway and Sant'Anna (2021), the authors propose to use never treated individuals as the control group.
+8Callaway and Sant'Anna (2021) propose to use never treated individuals as the control group.
 However, it is not feasible in our context because the number of plants that never adopted NSP kilns is too small to derive any meaningful inference.
-Also, the authors provide computer codes for Stata and R to implement the estimation, and the authors provide the option to use never-treated and not-yet-treated individuals as the control group.
+In addition, they provide computer codes for Stata and R to implement the estimation and provide the option to use never-treated and not-yet-treated individuals as the control group.